krez01/test/README.md

 ## Magis

-Magis is flight controller software (firmware) used to fly Pluto V3R and PlutoX nano drones of Pluto Platform.
+Magis is flight controller software (firmware) used to fly **Pluto V3R** and **PlutoX** nano drones of Pluto Platform(see https://www.dronaaviation.com/).

-This fork has been ported to C++ from cleanflight to support object oriented paradigm which has been used to create diffrent set of APIs for Pluto Platform which can be easily used by any **Developers, Tinkeres and Makers** to start thier drone journey.
+This fork has been ported to C++ from cleanflight to support object oriented paradigm, which has been used to create different set of APIs for Pluto Platform which can be easily used by any **Developer, Tinkerer and Maker** to start their drone journey.

 ## Contributing